Top 10 Keywords keywords are the most popular search terms relative to the other keyword suggestions found.

 Top 10 keywords are highlighted with a star ☆.

-Keywords with the highest Rank are the most popular search terms relative to the other keyword suggestions found.
+Keywords with the highest Score are the most popular search terms relative to the other keyword suggestions found.

-Rank values can range from 1 to 10, which represents the search popularity of a given keyword relative to the other keyword suggestions found.
+Score values can range from 0 to 100, which represents the search popularity of a given keyword relative to the other keyword suggestions found.

 All of the keyword suggestions shown are retrieved in real time from the corresponding auto complete service.
 That being the case, Google, Amazon, eBay, Bing, and so on do not publish exactly how often they update the keyword suggestions for their auto complete services.
 However, some data and research indicate that the keyword suggestions are constantly being updated on an hourly and daily basis.